pauldmccarthy/fsleyes/userdoc/overlays.rst

 This is the default (and most conventional) display type for NIFTI images.
-Image intensity values are coloured according to a colour map.
+Voxel intensities are coloured according to a colour map.
+The display range used to colour voxels can be adjusted, and voxels can be *clipped* (hidden) with an independent clipping range.

 .. container:: image-strip